StephLvs/image_processing/README.md

 The module functions as intended.
 Thanks to this module, I can see if the range of the masks correponds to the different hues of the Ishihara plates and adjust it if needed.

 # Black and white
+In this section, after having applied the red/ green colours masks to highlight the number.
+Chat GPT helped keep a copy of the binary version of the results.

 ## Chat GPT prompt: Save the correct binary images to a folder
 ```